 Looking for Valentine engineering challenges?
 These creative engineering activities for Valentine’s Day are suitable for any classroom.
 Pick out a few to try in the STEM classroom this Valentine’s Day!

-Kids will have fun exploring their creativity and power of critical thinking in these engineering challenges.
+Kids will have fun exploring their creativity and power of critical thinking in these engineering challenges that fit in perfectly with valentines STEM activities!

 Creative Engineering Activities for Valentine’s Day